Logiqx/gps-guides/guidance/coros/choice/README.md

 The [GNSS](https://en.wikipedia.org/wiki/Satellite_navigation) chipset is the primary limiting factor when it comes to the accuracy of GPS watches.
 Additional factors include the antenna design, GNSS firmware, watch firmware, user settings and activity mode / watch app.

 The APEX Pro and VERTIX both use a Sony GNSS chipset which prioritizes low power usage over accuracy.
-This comes at the expense of trustworthy speeds, which isn't ideal but back in 2020 was deemed good enough.
+This comes at the expense of trustworthy speeds, which isn't ideal but back in 2020 there were limited options.

 The Sony-based watches (COROS and Garmin) have a number of inherent issues:

-- Identical speeds being repeated several seconds in a row
+- Identical speeds being repeated several seconds in a row, sometimes for more than 15 seconds!
 - Big spikes after loss of lock, especially when the watch is submersed during a crash or launching / landing.
 - Speeds that are too high (or low) even during normal usage, especially in the non-Doppler data.
 - Low resolution / precision of speed; unique to the Sony chipset used by COROS.

-The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S use an Airoha / MediaTek chipset.
+The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S use an Airoha chipset.
 These can record good quality speed data with the right firmware, watch settings, and activity mode.
-They can also be unreliable / inaccurate if you get any of these things wrong, hence this advice / guidance!
+They can also be somewhat unreliable / inaccurate if you get any of these things wrong, hence this advice / guidance!